Cleaning tips for a busy life-style

 Do you hate to clean?See results without voting

-Here are some tips for keeping things clean without all the fuss.
+Here are some tips for keeping things clean without a lot of fuss.

 - I have designated one day a week for major cleaning of different rooms.
 For example: I clean the kitchen floor every Wednesday with mop, bucket, cleaner, etc. That way all I have to do during the week is pick up and sweep.
 But you don't have to, you could just clean something when you see that it needs to be cleaned.